NETWAYS/foreman-training/provisioning/05_discovery.md

 * Objective:
  * Install and configure the Discovery plugin
 * Steps:
- * Run the Foreman installer to install the Discovery plugin and download the image
+ * Run the Foreman installer to install the Discovery plugin for Foreman and the Smart Proxy and download the image
  * Adjust and deploy the PXE default configuration
  * Enable the discovery widget in the dashboard